 Although the notion of self-driving cars used to be something we projected in the year 3,000 or later in science fiction movies, it’s fairly close to a reality now.
 Driverless cars are expected to come in all shapes and sizes, from luxury sports cars to minivans to compact vehicles, and everyone hopes life will become much easier because of their presence.

-When driverless cars become part of mainstream society, a variety of socioeconomic impacts may accompany these vehicles, including their potential effect on the health-care industry.
+When driverless cars become part of mainstream society, a variety of socioeconomic impacts may accompany these vehicles, including possible insurance cost increases as well as their potential effect on the health-care industry.
 Here are some big changes we might come to expect.

 Transportation to the Hospital

 Health problems that render a person incapacitated can occur at any time, even while a person is driving.
 Disease attacks constitute the cause of a surprising amount of roadway accidents: more than 735,000 people experience a heart attack at the wheel during an average year.
 Consider this story from The Medical Futurist: